 - Explore potential synergies and partnerships with global health donors, governments in low- and middle-income countries and other global health stakeholders

 - Prepare briefings in view of events, meetings and calls

 Profile and essential skills

-The Access to Medicine Foundation offers benefits that include 25 days’ annual leave (pro rata), company pension scheme, holiday allowance and reimbursement of public transport to work (if living beyond 10KM from the office).
-No reimbursement will be provided for relocation expenses.
+- Benefits that include 25 holidays on an annual basis based on a fulltime employment, company pension scheme, holiday allowance and reimbursement of public transport to work (if living beyond 10KM from the office)

 How to apply

 Interested in this exciting opportunity?
 Please send the following documents to Mrs. Mireille Deen at email@example.com

 - a cover letter with your motivation on why you would like to join the Access to Medicine Foundation and how you think you will fit in our team

 - your resume, including academic performance (e.g., grades)

 - the contact details of two references (e-mail address and/or phone number)